Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 ### Searching for RACF group

-The sample below gets all groups that start with "SYS".
+The sample below gets all groups that start with `SYS`.
 It will return a list of groups, to get metadata on them you will have to run the extract operation on every single RACF group in the list.

 ```python